 More importantly than this debate is Jesus’ example!
 He’s the Author & Finisher of our faith & the One in Whose image we’re to be conformed.
 What can we learn from His life?
 Jesus said, “I came not to BE SERVED, but TO SERVE…” (Matt 20:28

 ).
-From this quote can we guess that Jesus never had intimacy time with His Father & was “a Martha” his whole life because He served?
-Absolutely not!… Then why is it ok for Jesus to serve but not Martha?
-She (& serving sometimes) gets such a bad rap.
+It’s obvious that it’s not an either/ or issue.
+You can’t assume from this quote that Jesus never had intimacy time with His Father because He served.
+Then why is it ok for Jesus to serve but not Martha?
 What’s the difference between the two?

-From what we can see in Jesus’ example all over the Gospels, the difference & what Martha may have lacked is the balance between these three keys:
+From what we can see in Jesus’ example in the Gospels, the difference & what Martha may have lacked is the balance between these three keys:

 Priority.
 Heart Posture.
 Timing